gulp-cookery/gulp-chef/README.md

         dest: 'dist/'
     }
 });

 gulp.registry(meals);
 ```

 This generates a configurable task called "`scripts`" for you, and can be accessed via `meals.get('scripts')`.
-The configurable task will be called with the configuration defined with it, some kind of like this:
+When invoked, the configurable task will be called with the configuration defined with it, some kind of like this:

 ``` javascript
 scripts.call({
     gulp: gulp,